-- 7. Phum 4, Sangkat Dang Tong (location) The place near the market and ...primary school Clean the waste from the water and put the net
+- 7. Phum 4, Sangkat Dang Tong (location)

+The place near the market and ...primary school Clean the waste from the water and put the net
-Minutes of Meeting at Peam Krasoab Commune Hall for Outputs 1.5, 1.7, 2.1, 2.3, 3.1, and 3.4

 Date: 29 June 2023 Venue: Peam Krasoab Commune Hall Number of attendees: 32

 Male - 22, Female - 10

 Participants:

-- Representatives of f Mondol Seima District
+Representatives o f Mondol Seima District

 - Representatives of Peam Krasoab Commune

 - Representatives of Tuol Korki Commune

-Representatives of f Bak Khlorng Commune
+- Representatives of Bak Khlorng Commune

-Representatives of - Representatives of Peam Krasoab Community
+- Representatives of Peam Krasoab Community

-Representatives or f Beoung Kachhang
+- Representatives of Beoung Kachhang

-Objective: Consultation on related outputs in Mondol Seima including output 1.5, 1.7, 2.1, 2.3, 3.1, and 3.4
+Objective: Consultation or related outputs in Mondol Seima including o utput 1.5, 1.7, 2.1, 2.3, 3.1, and 3.4

-Topics Remarks Introduction of the meeting Mr. Than Vinai, Deputy Director of Administration Unit Introduction of the team and the new AF proposal Mr. Vanna Sok, Habitat Programme Manager (HPM) Presentation about the outputs in Mondol Seima District in the new AF proposal Mr. Vanna Sok, Habitat Programme Manager (HPM) Coffee Break All Open Discussion on each output All Field visits to the locations of related outputs All
+Topics Remarks Introduction of the meeting Mr. Than Vinai, Deputy Director of Administration Unit Introduction of the team and the new AF proposal Mr. Vanna Sok, Habitat Programme Manager (HPM) Presentation about the outputs in Mondol Seima District in Mr. Vanna Sok, Habitat Programme Manager (HPM) the new AF proposal Coffee Break All Open Discussion on each output All Field visits to the locations of related outputs All

 The meeting was started by Mr. Than Vinai, Deputy Director of Administratron Unit and followed by Mr. Vanna Sok, Habitat Programme Manager, UN-Habitat Cambodia who presented the defined outputs in Mondol Seima District (outputs 1.5, 1.7, 2.1, 2.3, 3.1, and 3.4) based on the approved concept note.
-As the result, the key points are summarized as following:

-Output 1.5: Resilient housing and toilet designs developed, and demonstration housing units constructed.
+As the result, the key points are summarized as following: Output 1.5: Resilient housing and toilet designs developed, and demonstration housing units constructed.